JeffersonLab/dis-reconstruction/README.md

 Follow these instructions if you have an EIC account: [EIC Environment Setup](https://wiki.bnl.gov/eic/index.php/Computing).

-The EIC environment setup described on the EIC wiki page above will link to a ROOT5 build.
-It is better instead to link to ROOT6 by setting your environment as follows:
+The EIC environmental setup described on the EIC wiki page above will link to a ROOT5 build.
+To link to the most up-to-date version of eic-smear along with ROOT6, set your environment as follows:

-setenv EIC_LEVEL pro
+setenv EIC_LEVEL dev

 source /afs/rhic.bnl.gov/eic/restructured/etc/eic_cshrc.csh